 -

-Prioritize ROI: Target updates that yield quick value spikes, per trending bathroom renovation trends.
+Prioritize ROI: Target updates that yield quick value spikes, including bathroom renovations that add value.
+Learn about renovation mistakes investors need to avoid, per trending bathroom renovation trends.

 -